 To make things a little easier for people, we’ve combined methods from a few different forum threads into a single, step-by-step tutorial, complete with screenshots.
 Let’s dive in.

-Step One: Create a macOS Sierra ISO File
+Step One: Create a macOS High Sierra ISO File

-When the process is done, the installer will launch—that’s okay, just close it.
-We don’t want to upgrade your friend’s Mac; we just need the downloaded files.
+When the process is done, the installer will launch—that’s okay, just close it with Command+Q. We don’t want to upgrade your friend’s Mac; we just need the downloaded files.

 To convert those files to an ISO, we’ll need to use the Terminal, which you can find in Applications > Utilities.

-Now we’re going to restore BaseSystem.dmg from our mounted installer over to our now-mounted image:
+Now you’re going to restore BaseSystem.dmg from the installer over to the newly mounted image:

-asr restore -source /Volumes/install_app/BaseSystem.dmg -target /Volumes/install_build -noprompt -noverify -erase
+asr restore -source /Applications/Install\ macOS\ High\ Sierra.app/Contents/SharedSupport/BaseSystem.dmg -target /Volumes/install_build -noprompt -noverify -erase

-Note that, after doing this, the name of our destination mount point has changed to “OS\ X\ Base\ System/System,” which we’ll see as we remove some unnecessary files from this newly-restored drive:
+Note that, after doing this, the name of our destination mount point has changed to “OS X Base System/System.”
+You’re almost done!
+Unmount the image:

 hdiutil detach /Volumes/OS\ X\ Base\ System